flutter/website/src/content/app-architecture/case-study/data-layer.md

 ---
-title: Data layer case study
+title: Data layer
 short-title: Data layer
 description: >
-  A walk-through of the data layer of an app that implements the Flutter architecture.
+  A walk-through of the data layer of an app that implements MVVM architecture.
 prev:
   title: UI layer
   path: /app-architecture/case-study/ui-layer